cupnoodle/mountain_goat/_posts/2020-11-09-intro-rspec-capybara-testing.md

 ---
 layout: post
-title: Introduction to Rails testing with Rspec and Capybara
+title: Introduction to Rails testing with RSpec and Capybara
 ---

 Testing is heavily emphasized in the Ruby and Rails community, even the official Ruby on Rails guide [has a section dedicated to testing](https://guides.rubyonrails.org/testing.html).
 A lot of Rails job postings usually requires testing skill (Rspec, Minitest etc) as well :